Updated August 2014

 Enhancing Student Education

-- 3 students from Brown County are currently studying at KU Medical Center.
+- 4 students from Brown County are studying at KU Medical Center.

-- 136 K-12 students in Brown County participated in activities during 2012 that encouraged them to consider careers in health care, math and science.
-These events were hosted by the Area Health Education Centers and Office for Cultural Enhancement and Diversity.
+- K-12 students in Brown County participated in activities during Fiscal Year 2014 that encouraged them to consider careers in health care, math and science.
+These events were hosted by the Area Health Education Center and Office for Cultural Enhancement and Diversity.

 - Brown County is part of the Eastern Medical Education Network with Robert Haskins, MD, a resident of Pittsburg, serving as the Medical Education Director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 - 32 KU Medical Center graduates live and/or practice in Brown County.

 - 1 health care provider has been placed in Brown County since 2004 through the Kansas Recruitment and Retention Center, which provides placement assistance to rural health organizations and seeks to enhance the quality and quantity of health care professionals in rural Kansas.

 - 3 Brown County physicians received funding through the Kansas Bridging Plan, a loan-forgiveness program offered since 1991 to primary care medical residents who agree to practice in rural Kansas.

 - 136 enrollments in KU Medical Center continuing education courses and conferences by Brown County health care professionals in Fiscal Year 2014.